MIDLOTHIAN, Va. β The legacy of the beloved RVA Santa lives on as his two grandsons are continuing the holiday tradition.

 RVA Santa, holiday mainstay at Green Top, has died

 "He taught me everything to know about Santa, the kids, what to do and what not to do," Jonathan Davis said.
-"I did my first event in Arlington for the Army and Navy Country Club and I absolutelyfell in love...
+"I did my first event in Arlington for the Army and Navy Country Club and I absolutely fell in love...
 It's just an honor to continue his legacy and I know I'm making him proud."

-The pair are also launching a business called RVA Davis Cosplay, where they plan to combine RVA Santa with events where they dress up as famous heroes and movie characters to spread cheer all year round.
+The pair is also launching a business called RVA Davis Cosplay, where they plan to combine RVA Santa with events where they dress up as famous heroes and movie characters to spread cheer all year round.

 The grandsons are expanding beyond the traditional holiday season, creating opportunities to bring joy to the community throughout the year while honoring their grandfather's memory.